Dr. Kris Anderson

 Dr. Christine Foss

-Christine A. Foss, DC, has a master’s degree in Sports Medicine from Old Dominion University, a Doctorate in Chiropractic from New York Chiropractic College, and a Doctor of Medicine from the University of Health Sciences.
+Christine A. Foss, MS.Ed., DC, has a master’s degree in Sports Medicine from Old Dominion University, a Doctorate in Chiropractic from New York Chiropractic College, and a Doctor of Medicine from the University of Health Sciences.
 She is a Certified Athletic Trainer, Diplomate of the American Chiropractic Board of Sports Physicians, Diplomate American Chiropractic Rehabilitation Board, and an Internationally Certified Sports Chiropractor.
 She was named the 2020 American Chiropractic Association Sports Council Chiropractor of the Year.
 Dr. Foss is passionate about her work at Advanced Sports Medicine & Physical Therapy Center and Kid’s Therapy Center, both of which she established and co-owns.
 She has worked the World Games in Poland and the bobsleigh World Championships, both for FICS.
 She traveled with TEAMUSATF as medical staff and has also worked alongside prominent surgeons in the care and rehabilitation of athletic injuries.
 Dr. Foss finds special interest in difficult cases and those patients that have had little success with conventional care, as well as lecturing on a variety of aspects of sports injuries.
-She is currently director and lead instructor of the New York Chiropractic College Certified Chiropractic Sports Physician program and education chair for Federation Internationale de Chiropractique du Sport.
+Dr. Foss is director and lead instructor for the Northeast College of Health Sciences Certified Chiropractic Sports Physician (CCSP) continuing education program.

 Dr. Jaclyn Kissel